-The school’s first project took place in 2015, and was built around a public art brief for London Road, a rapidly gentrifying main road in the city.
+The school’s first project took place in 2015, and was built around a public art brief for London Road, a main high street in the city, teetering on the edge of gentrification.
 Spacemakers assembled an interdisciplinary team of five talented graduates from the University of Brighton to meet the brief: Alex Nunn, a filmmaker; Isabella Podpadec, a painter; Malcolm Bradley, a sculptor; and Martina Mina and Roz Wells, both architects.

 Through six months of intensive support and programming, and with the help of external tutors/organisations including Muf, Air, Kathrin Böhm and Eastside Projects, the school produced a strange, subtle and beautiful work of public art, in the form of the first urban stone circle in England, and probably the world.
 We’ve published a book about the process, and the politics behind it, which you can find here.